deepdoctection/deepdoctection/docs/tutorials/layoutlm_for_token_classification.rst

 =================================

-This tutorial is dedicated to training, evaluation and setting up a pipeline for token classification with LayoutLM.
+This tutorial is dedicated to training, evaluation and setting up a pipeline for token classification model with LayoutLM.

 The individual steps differ only slightly from the tutorial on `sequence classification <https://github.com/deepdoctection/deepdoctection/blob/master/notebooks/Using_LayoutLM_for_sequence_classification.ipynb>`__
 .
 Only a few details need to be changed.

-We also show how to visualize the results.
+We also show how to visualize and display the results.

 For training and evaluation we use the Funsd dataset.
-To demonstrate the inference pipeline, we use form samples of the RVLCDIP dataset.
+To demonstrate the inference pipeline, we use form samples from the RVLCDIP dataset.

 .. code:: ipython3